Hardware and software setup

-Wireless mouse components.
-From the point of view of optical mice...
+Wireless mouse component parts.
+In terms of optical mice...

-A mouse is one of the tools that can be connected to a computer to operate the cursor.
-The cursor, a flickering rectangle of light on the screen, shows where the operator's next action will be located.
+The mouse is one of the tools that can be connected to a computer to manipulate the cursor.
+The cursor, a flickering rectangle of light on the screen, indicates where the operator's next action will be located.
 When a letter is typed, it appears on the screen at the location marked by the cursor.
-Cursor control keys allow the operator to move the cursor along the screen, up and down.
+The cursor control keys allow the operator to move the cursor across the screen, up and down.

-But the rotating mouse on the operator's desk (below) can move the cursor across the screen in any direction at hand speed.
-Buttons on the mouse allow the operator to select options from the on-screen menu or draw lines on the screen.
+But the rotating mouse on the operator's desk (below) can move the cursor around the screen in any direction at the speed of a hand.
+Buttons on the mouse allow the operator to select options from the OSD or draw lines on the screen.

-There are two types of mice - mechanical and optical; any one can easily fit in the human palm.
-When a mechanical mouse (right) moves across a surface, its internal mechanism measures distance, direction of movement, and tells the computer to repeat the movement on the monitor.
+There are two types of mice - mechanical and optical; any easily fits in the human palm.
+When a mechanical mouse (right) moves across a surface, its internal mechanism measures the distance, direction of movement, and tells the computer to repeat that movement on the monitor.
 The optical mouse (bottom left) performs this task using light rays to determine the direction of the mouse on the grid.
 The joystick (bottom right) serves as a control mechanism in many video games.

 Mouse movement and cursor

-Connected to the keyboard by electrical wires, the mouse forces the cursor to imitate its movements on the screen at any distance and direction.
-Therefore, while moving the mouse, the operator must look at the screen.
-Because the mouse can move in any direction, creating curved and diagonal lines, it is an excellent drawing tool.
+Connected to the keyboard by electrical wires, the mouse causes the cursor to imitate its movements on the screen at any distance and direction.
+Therefore, when moving the mouse, the operator must look at the screen.
+Since the mouse can move in any direction, forming curved and diagonal lines, it is an excellent drawing tool.

 How an optical mouse "sees"

-The optical mouse is built on a special grid.
-As the mouse moves across the grid, light from an LED - light-emitting diode - enters the grid.
-The lenses and mirror send rays to a sensor, or photodetector, which marks the coordinates of the lines passed.
+The optical mouse is arranged on a special grid.
+As the mouse moves over the grid, light from the LED, a Light Emitting Diode, enters the grid.
+The lenses and mirror send beams to a sensor, or photodetector, which marks the coordinates of the lines passed.

-On the inside of a mechanical mouse there is a braking ball connected to slotted discs (brown), which rotates as the mouse moves.
-An LED on each disk emits light, and a photodiode opposite counts the pulses of light passing through slits in the spinning disk.
-These impulses are converted into cursor movement on the screen.
+On the inside of a mechanical mouse, there is a brake ball associated with slotted discs (brown) that rotates as the mouse is moved.
+An LED on each disk emits light, while a photodiode, on the other hand, counts the pulses of light passing through the slots in the rotating disk.
+These pulses are converted into cursor movement on the screen.

 Inside the joystick

 Like a mouse, a joystick detects movements in two directions and coordinates signals.
-The handle passes through the moving axle (center) and fits into the right corner of the lever (bottom).
-Two electronic devices, called variable resistors, send signals that change the positions of the axis and arm and cause the cursor to move.
+The handle passes through the movable axle (center) and enters the right hand corner of the lever (bottom).
+Two electronic devices, called variable resistors, send signals that change the positions of the axis and lever and cause the cursor to move.

 Hello, dear readers of the blog site.
-There are a huge number of computer mice or mice, as they are called differently.
-According to their functional purpose, they can be divided into classes: some are intended for games, others are for regular work, and others are for drawing. graphic editors.
+Computer mice or mice, they are called differently, there are a huge number.
+According to their functional purpose, they can be divided into classes: some are designed for games, others are for ordinary work, and others are for drawing in graphic editors.
 In this article I will try to talk about the types and design of computer mice.

 The world's first mouse was a heavy wooden box with a wire, which, in addition to its weight, was also extremely inconvenient to use.
-For obvious reasons, they decided to call it “mouse”, and a little later they artificially came up with a decoding of this abbreviation.
-Yeah, now mouse is nothing more than a "Manually Operated User Signal Encoder", that is, a device with which the user can manually encode a signal.
+For obvious reasons, they decided to call it "mouse", and a little later they artificially came up with a decoding of this kind of abbreviation.
+Yep, now the mouse is nothing more than a "Manually Operated User Signal Encoder", that is, a device with which the user can manually encode a signal.

-Without exception, all computer mice include a number of components: a housing, printed circuit board with contacts, microphones (buttons), scroll wheel(s) - all of them are present in one form or another in any modern mouse.
-But you are probably tormented by the question - what then distinguishes them from each other (besides the fact that there are gaming, non-gaming, office, etc.), why they came up with so many different types, take a look for yourself:
+Without exception, all computer mice include a number of components: body, printed circuit board with contacts, mikriks (buttons), scroll wheel(s) - all of them are present in one form or another in any modern mouse.
+But you are probably tormented by the question - what then distinguishes them from each other (besides the fact that there are gaming, non-gaming, office, etc.), why did they come up with so many different types, see for yourself:

 1. Mechanical